laravel/docs/artisan.md

         $this->info('The command was successful!');
     }

 To display an error message, use the `error` method.
-Error message text is typically displayed in red:
+The error message text is typically displayed in red:

     $this->error('Something went wrong!');